tsgoff/meshtxt/README.md

 - Filter nodes to only show favourites
 - Allows you to run a server directly from a meshtasticd (Linux Native) device

+> Note: database state is saved in your browser, and is not shared across other browsers or devices.
+Maybe the server script could support a local SQLite database in the future.

 ## Is there a hosted version?

 Yes!
 I have a hosted web client available at https://meshtxt.liamcottle.net